LogicFlame-Dev/LogicFlame-Dev/README.md

 - Him/ He

 ⚡ Fun fact:
-- I have been coding LogicFlame plugin for years and properly able to understand how the API works.
+- I have been coding LogicFlame plugin for years until I was able to properly understand how the API works, and I have found this out for 6 months.